top of page

 • "Sensitive’ Histories Panel', Centre for the History of Medicine, University of Warwick, 11 January 2022.

-• 'Sufferers, their Partners, and the Media: Experiencing and Narrating Postnatal Mental Illness in Twentieth Century Britain', Work-in-Progress seminar, Centre for the History of Medicine, University of Warwick, 26 April 2022.
+• 'Sufferers, their Partners, and the Media: Experiencing and Narrating Postnatal Mental Illness in Twentieth Century Britain', Work-in-Progress Seminar, Centre for the History of Medicine, University of Warwick, 26 April 2022.

 • 'Nemone Lethbridge’s Maternal Mental Illness and her BBC ‘Baby Blues’ Play for Today (1973)', Workshop, ‘Autobiographical Fiction as a Health Narrative’: Ethics, Accountability, and Responsibility for Researchers Working with Health Narratives, Centre for the Study of Contemporary Women’s Writing, University of London, 15 - 16 December 2022.